Guide to Bond Loans and Rental Grants

 You can repay your Bond Loan by sending a cheque or money order to us with your name and Bond Loan account number.

-Make out the cheque or money order to the Department of Housing and Public Works and mail it to:
+Make out the cheque or money order to the Department of Communities, Housing and Digital Economy and mail it to:

 Queensland Shared Services